ruitaiS/capstone-1/README.md

 </div>

 ### Bias Regularization Tuning With K = 5 Fold Cross Validation

-(TODO)
-The variance of the mean value of a sample can be defined as $`Var(\bar{r}) = \frac{\sigma^2}{n}`$ for a sample of size $n$ taken from a population that has some variance $`\sigma^2`$.
-This equation shows that the variance of the sample mean is inversely proportional to the sample size - for movies, users, or genres with very few ratings in the training set, the calculated biasing effect (essentially a sample mean) will vary significantly based on the specific ratings randomly selected for inclusion.
+The variance of the mean value for a sample can be defined as $`Var(\bar{r}) = \frac{\sigma^2}{n}`$ for a sample of size $n$ taken from a population that has some variance $`\sigma^2`$.
+This equation shows that the variance of the sample mean is inversely proportional to the sample size.
+In our context, when movies, users, or genres have very few ratings in the training set, the calculated biasing effect (which is essentially a sample mean) will vary significantly based on the specific ratings randomly selected for inclusion.

-To counteract this, I adopted Koren et al.'s approach by including a regularization in the bias calculation:
+To counteract this, I adopted Koren et al.'s approach by including a regularization parameter $\lambda$ into each bias calculation:

 ```math